bebraw/spyder/README.md

 `spyder` provides basic architecture for running perpetual web indexers and scrapers.
 It comes as a CLI tool which you then provide configuration using either `-c` or `--config` parameter (`spyder -c ./config.js`).

+It is also possible to provide a directory with `spyder_config.js` in it.
+In that case `spyder` tries to load the configuration automatically.
+Example: `spyder demo`.

+You can also pass additional parameters to both commands.
+They will override the default configuration.

 Consider the following `config.js` for basic configuration:

 ```js